Skip to content

 - Reboot when finished.

-Step 4 - Update MDI firmware
+## Step 4a - Update MDI firmware (GM MDI Manager)

-- Open GM MDI Manager.
+- Open GM MDI Manager from the desktop icon.

 Step 5 - Test in Techline Connect